futoin/web/docs/microservices/index.md

 ---
 path: /docs/microservices/
+description: FutoIn Microservices concept is more lightweight than any traditional microservice approach and gets simplified to a single program class.
+keywords: futoin microservice microservices
 ---

 # FutoIn Microservices concept

+FutoIn Microservices concept is more lightweight than any traditional microservice approach and gets simplified to a single program class.

 Any mature well-designed monolithic application is split into program modules.
 Each FutoIn service can be seen as such module.
 Each call to Service